ronojoy/pylearn/README.md

 ## Algorithms and software

-This is a resource for machine learning in Python.
-The basic toolchain for quantitative includes
+Since this is a resource for machine learning in Python, this basic toolchain is *sine quo non* !
 - [Numpy](www.numpy.scipy.org) - N-dimensional arrays for Python
 - [Scipy](www.scipy.org) - basic numerical algorithms, built on top of Numpy
 - [Pandas](www.pandas.pydata.org) - data structures and tools for data analysis